Equity, Diversity & Inclusion: our Statement and Strategy

 EDI and working for us

-We want you to be yourself here and thrive doing so.
-In line with our Equity, Diversity & Inclusion commitments, we would love to see applications from LGBTQ+ people, people of colour/those from ethnically diverse communities, people living with disabilities or neurodiversity and people of faith.
+We want you to be your best self here and thrive doing so.
+In line with our Equity, Diversity & Inclusion commitments, we would love to see applications from LGBTQ+ people, people of colour/those from ethnically minoritised backgrounds, disabled people, those with neurodiversity and people of faith.
+We’re a member of the Business Disability Forum, and strive for continuous improvement of our recruitment and ways of working.